amitjslearn/wordipy/README.md

 1) abbreviationize: input to abbreviationize should be a capital like "C M" to get the output as CM for ex c m will not give CM

-1) amountize: the amount which is already a number can be retained as it is
+2) amountize: the amount which is already a number can be retained as it is
-2) Stop words can be removed if needed
+3) Stop words can be removed if needed
+4) **Lemmatization** and **stemming** can be done properly wherever required

 >**Note**
 >1) Only most commonly used tuples (like single, double, triple, quadruple) are used, other tuples can be added as per the needs.